 Donald A. Wilson LLS, PLS, RPF - Instructor Emeritus

-Don is President of Land and Boundary Consultants, Inc., based in southeastern New Hampshire, and has been in practice as a land boundary consultant since 1974 and surveying since 1962.
+Don's company, Donald Wilson Consulting, LLC., is based in southeastern New Hampshire.
+He has been in practice as a land boundary consultant since 1974 and surveying since 1962.
 Don is both a licensed land surveyor and professional forester and has presented seminars on a variety of topics including description interpretation, boundary evidence, surveying law, and various aspects of forensic science.

 Don is a former faculty member of the University of Maine where he taught surveying in the School of Forestry and the Department of Civil Engineering.
 He is also a former faculty member at the University of New Hampshire where he continues to teach courses for the UNH Professional Development & Training Program.
 He is a member of the Professional Surveyor/Red Vector “Dream Team” providing on-line education for surveyors and related professionals.
 Presently this cooperative is offering twelve separate courses authored by Don with more currently being developed.